 My main goal is not to make sure you have the latest I-phone.
 (If it becomes necessary, I’ll consider it.
 But the gadgets you own have nothing to do with your quality of life, your happiness, and you are certainly not entitled to them.)

 Whether or not you get to play on a sport’s team is also irrelevant.
 It’s neither a good thing nor a bad thing, specifically, just irrelevant to the good life.

-I’ve heard parents say that they want to shield their children from hard work because they worked hard when they were young and they wanted to “give their children something better”.
-I disagree with this definition of “better”.
-You need to know, upfront, that I will be working hard to instill an understanding in you of the importance of working hard.
+I’ve heard parents say that they want to shield their children from hard work because they worked hard when they were young and they wanted to “give their children something better.”
+I disagree with this definition of “better.”
+You need to know, upfront, that I will be working hard to instill in you the importance of working hard.
 Anything else would be robbing you of some of your good life.

-Dating, as in the recreational sense of young people “falling in love” before they are ready to consider marriage is ignorant, at best, and will certainly not be an activity you are familiar with.
-Thankfully, you can already see the pitfalls and absurdity of the practice, and you understand how far ahead you’ll be not wasting your young years away on frivolous, harmful pursuits.
-(By the way, the prom isn’t a rite of passage to ensure your fulfillment.
-You aren’t going to miss anything.)
+Dating, as in the recreational sense of young people “falling in love” before they are ready to even consider marriage is unwise, at best, and will certainly not be an activity I expect you to be familiar with.
+Thankfully, you can already see the pitfalls of it, and you understand how far ahead you’ll be not wasting your young years pining away from some gal or guy who will barely be a distant memory one day.
+There are so many better things to do while you’re young.

 In fact, it is only in the absence of stuff, that it becomes easier to see other, more meaningful opportunities, find outlets for creativity and become productive, useful and fulfilled in society.
 That’s our desire for you.

-I will pray for you, pray with you and immerse you in the doctrines of our Lord.
-I will teach you each day, whatever I have to do, to love Him and fear Him, and in Him to “live and move and have your being”…for therein is found “the good life”.
+I will pray for you, pray with you and immerse you in the teaching of our Lord.
+I will teach you each day, whatever I have to do, to love Him and fear Him, and in Him to “live and move and have your being”…for that is where you will find the good life.